 OIG recommends that CDOT improve its coordination program by increasing information sharing among public and private agencies regarding their long-term capital improvement plans; that the Department assume full responsibility for core infrastructure planning by removing it from the Aldermanic Menu program to allow a holistic analysis of infrastructure needs; and that it implement procedures to ensure that emergency dig tickets cannot be used to circumvent the project coordination process.
 We also recommend that CDOT improve its compliance program by aligning its operational goals with its responsibility under the MCC to inspect all public way restorations.
 To that end, CDOT should conduct a staffing analysis to determine how many inspectors are needed to meet this mandate, and work with the City's Office of Budget and Management to staff this function appropriately.
-While developing this strategy, and in light of the limited resources available, CDOT should immediately implement processes for random and risk-based restoration inspections.
+While developing this strategy, and in light of the limited resources available, CDOT should immediately implement processes for random and risk-based restoration inspections in order to provide at least the possibility that any particular restoration will be subject to inspection.
 Finally, we recommend that CDOT track all inspections by associated permits in its Hansen 8 database.